-If you’ve been investing for a reasonable amount of time sure you’ve realised how important it is to analyse the working capital management of the company.
+If you’ve been investing for a reasonable amount of time sure you’ve realised how important it is to analyse the working capital management of a company.

-If like me you are always looking for shortcuts to evaluate companies this article may be especially useful to you.
+If like me you are always looking for shortcuts to evaluate companies this article will be especially useful to you.

 Here they are: